 We may make stops at some of the attractions and highlights in Yellowstone during the middle of the day.
 This might include the upper, middle and lower geyser basins and, of course, time to see the eruption of Old Faithful located in the upper geyser basin.
 Sometimes we will travel to the east side on day one which will take us around Yellowstone Lake to the north side where the Yellowstone River flows out to the north at the famous Fishing Bridge.
 From here on is some of the best bear and wolf watching in Yellowstone!
 We may see Mud Volcano on our way to Hayden Valley where the river flows through open sage meadows towards the Grand Canyon of Yellowstone.
 At the top of the canyon the river falls over both the upper and lower falls creating the 20 mile long canyon that is one of the most scenic places in Yellowstone.

 From here, the route will vary on road conditions but we will make our way to the Lamar Valley, often called the Serengeti of North America.
 This is the single best wildlife viewing area in Yellowstone and is known for the abundance of grizzlies and wolves.
 Here we will spend the afternoon and evening in search of these apex predators with time to learn about and photograph other wildlife, thermal features and the magnificent scenery in this part of the park.

-The day will end in Silvergate Montana at the Grizzly Lodge (or similar).
+The day will end in Silvergate Montana.
 Silvergate is only a half mile from the park entrance and is one of the most remote places you will ever spend the night.
 We will enjoy dinner at a local eatery and then roast marshmallows over a fire surrounded by Soda Butte creek and huge mountains.
 This is one of our favorite places on earth!